 *Permanent residents may apply for the course; however, NASA security restrictions typically preclude non-citizen participation in the summer academies.

 During the school year, scholars will complete seven web-based modules and a final project.
 The modules begin in December and are due every two weeks.
-Based upon the content of each module scholars will provide solutions to real-world questions, participate in discussion forums on current space-related topics with other scholars and NASA scientists and engineers, and will hone their technical writing skills.
+Based upon the content of each module, scholars will provide solutions to real-world questions, participate in discussion forums on current space-related topics with other scholars and NASA scientists and engineers, and hone their technical writing skills.

 Upon successful completion of the online course, scholars who perform well in the course may be selected to attend a week-long Summer Academy at NASA Langley (Hampton, VA), which will include:

-● A team project in which students design a mission to explore the Earth Systems through the launching of a satellite.
+● A team project in which students design a mission to explore the Earth Systems by launching a satellite.

 ● Tours of NASA Langley facilities

 ● Mentoring by NASA engineers, scientists, and technologists

 ● Briefings and seminars by special speakers, engineers, scientists, and other NASA experts.

-School districts may choose but are not guaranteed, to grant a science elective credit towards graduation for students who successfully complete the online program and Summer Academy.
+School districts may choose but are not guaranteed to grant a science elective credit towards graduation for students who successfully complete the online program and Summer Academy.
 This is entirely at the discretion of the individual school district.
-Scholars who are selected for the week-long academy at NASA Langley are provided transportation, housing, and meals during their stay.
+Scholars selected for the week-long academy at NASA Langley are provided transportation, housing, and meals during their stay.

 Complete the requirements located on the Application Instructions page.